LucaCappelletti94/notipy/README.rst

     from notipy_me import Notipy

-    with Notipy("Long running script", "my_mail@myserver.com", send_start_mail=True):
+    with Notipy("Long running script", send_start_mail=True):
         my_long_running_script()

 Setting the mail password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The script will ask you to insert the email password, and then you'll be set to go:
+The script will ask you to insert the email, if you haven't specified one, and its password, and then you'll be set to go:

 .. code:: bash